A Thouless-Like Effect in the Dyson Hierarchical Model with Continuous Symmetry: Introduction. Formulation of the Main Results.

-It has a long-range order so long as } \endproclaim Dyson also formulated the following conjecture (see [Dys2]): ``It also seems likely that for sequences $l_n$ which are positive and increasing with $n$ the condition (1.3) is necessary for a phase transition in Heisenberg hierarchical models.''
-The goal of this paper is to {\it prove} Dyson's conjecture for a class of hierarchical models and to study the {\it limit distribution of the average spin} both below and above the critical temperature if condition (1.3) holds.
+Dyson also formulated the following conjecture (see \cite{Dys2}): ``It also seems likely that for sequences $l_n$ which are positive and increasing with $n$ the condition (\ref{1.3}) is necessary for a phase transition in Heisenberg hierarchical models.''
+The goal of this paper is to {\it prove} Dyson's conjecture for a class of hierarchical models and to study the {\it limit distribution of the normalized mean spin} both below and above the critical temperature if condition (\ref{1.3}) holds.
 Dyson's proof is a clever application of {\it correlation inequalities}.
-Our approach is based on an analytical study of the {\it renormalization transformation} for the hierarchical model.
+Our approach is based on an analytical study of the {\it renormalization group transformation} for the hierarchical models.

+The renormalization group (RG) approach to the Dyson hierarchical models was initiated in the works of Bleher and Sinai \cite{BS1}--\cite{BS3} (see also the monograph \cite{Sin} and the review \cite{Ble}, and references therein).
+The Dyson hierarchical models are of a great interest because for this model the RG transformation reduces to a nonlinear integral equation, and this allows a study of critical phenomena unavailable in other models.
+The works of Bleher and Sinai were concerned with the critical phenomena and phase transitions in the scalar Dyson hierarchical models.
+They were extended to the study of critical phenomena and phase transitions in the vector Dyson hierarchical models with continuous symmetry in the works of Bleher and Major \cite{BM1}--\cite{BM5}.
+The present paper is a continuation of the works \cite{BM1}--\cite{BM5}.

-We apply a perturbation technique which only works if the free measure $\nu(dx)$ is a {\it small perturbation} of the Gaussian measure.
-Hence, we cannot treat the case when $\nu(dx)$ is a uniform measure on the unit sphere.
+We apply a perturbation technique which works if the free measure $\nu(d\bx)$ is a {\it small perturbation} of the Gaussian measure.
+Hence, we cannot treat the case when $\nu(d\bx)$ is a uniform measure on the unit sphere.
 On the other hand, we will consider {\it arbitrary} spin dimension $r\ge 2$.
-We will focus on free measures $\nu(dx)$ which have a density function $p(x)$ on $\R^r$ such that $p(x)$ is close, in an appropriate sense, to the density function
+We will focus on free measures $\nu(d\bx)$, which have a density function $p(\bx)$ on ${\mathbb R}^r$ such that $p(\bx)$ is close, in an appropriate sense, to the density function

-with a sufficiently small parameter $\k>0$.
-Precise conditions on $p(x)$ are given below.
+with a sufficiently small parameter $\kappa>0$.
+Precise conditions on $p(\bx)$ are given below.
 We also will assume some regularity conditions about the sequence $l_n=l(2^n)$ (see below).